NbAiLab/notram/guides/models.md

 Following the same principle and training schedule as T4 and T5.
 However, it uses the 50.500 vocab created by KBS based on Oscar of sv+no+dk.
 Swedish is overrrepresented in this corpus.
 The reason for training the model is to get an idea if this affects training significantly.

 ## T9 BERT Large Norwegian Uncased
+NOTE: Disregard model.
+Started with the wrong number of layers!

 First attempt at training a large Norwegian model on the v3-256 preempt pod.
 Basically using the settings from the 76 minutes article.

 The seq128 was run with a bs of 32k and a lr of 50e-4 decaying to 0 over 100.000 steps with a 10.000 step warmup.
 For the 512seq it was run for 6.000 steps with a bs of 8192 and a lr of 25e-4, also decaying to 0 and a warmup of 10.000 steps.
 Some instability during training, and it needed to be reinitiated a few times.